 Example manufacturing package readily available from a users' Shared with Me page, once they are signed in to the Altium 365 Platform Interface.

-Design Data Comparison
+Design Data Comparisons

 Related page: Design Data Comparisons

 The Workspace project view allows you to quickly determine changes that have occurred in Gerber, Schematic or BOM data between different project releases and/or commits.
-The data comparison features are ideal for tracking updates during project development and can be accessed directly though the Releases page, the History page, and when viewing a release package.
+The data comparison features are ideal for tracking updates during project development and can be accessed directly through the Releases page, the History page, and when viewing a release package.

-The Gerber compare feature provides a graphical, layer-controlled data comparison between Gerber files of different releases, or against an existing file set.
+- Gerber Comparison – The Gerber compare feature provides a graphical, layer-controlled data comparison between Gerber files of different releases, or against an existing file set.
 Changes are numbered, available through an interactive navigation pane, and highlighting in the viewing area.

 ► See Data Comparisons – Gerber for more information

-The Schematic compare feature detects and graphically highlights Component and Net data changes between project releases and commits.
+- Schematic Comparison – The Schematic compare feature detects and graphically highlights Component and Net data changes between project releases and commits.
 The comparison results are available for all project schematics, and changes are listed in an interactive Differences pane.

 ► See Data Comparisons – Schematic for more information